 In addition, there is always an option to try!
 Ask your local e-bike dealer or rental agent to rent out a model that you are considering to buy.
 Spend a few hours testing it on the road, paying attention to the tips, listed above and in other posts on this site.
 This will be time well spent and you will make a much better-educated decision when finally making a purchase.

-You may also want to take a look at How to choose an electric bike for a city? for some further tips.
+You may also want to take a look at this post to help you choose an e-bike for city trips.